 So, what’s the final verdict?
-As you can see, kale and spinach have very similar nutritional profiles.
+As you can see, the nutrients in kale vs spinach are very similar.
 So it all boils (or better, steams ) down to what your particular nutritional needs are.

-For example, for blood related nutritional deficiencies, spinach is the best option since it’s higher in iron, folate and vitamin K. On the other hand, kale has more vitamin C and vitamin A, which are antioxidants that can help boost the immune system health.
-Kale has more calcium, but spinach has more potassium. ?♀️
+For example, for blood-related nutritional deficiencies, spinach is the best option since it’s higher in iron, folate, and vitamin K. On the other hand, kale has more vitamin C and vitamin A, which are antioxidants that can help boost the immune system’s health.
+Kale has more calcium, but spinach has more potassium.

 The infographic below gives you a summary of how both of these veggies compare, and how both can provide you with many health benefits.